suhuf/improved-engine/README.md

 around 30% of the slow down is due to template matching, find a way to separate that.

 Look for a quicker way to render/burn through the matching process

+Use HSV to make white colors irrelevant for player object matching (In order to ignore player number).